True Odds and House Edge Calculation

 Let us demonstrate the calculations on one of the wagers of the old Chinese dice game Sic Bo (Grand Hazard), which is played with three dice.
 Let us assume that we want to bet on one of the Triples (Raffles), it means that the same number have to occur on all three dice, for example 3 fives.

 What is the probability of 3 fives (or any other three same numbers) to come up?
-Let us count the number of favourable events.
-It is the only one, since there is the only 1 possibility for 3 fives to be rolled.
-The number of all possibilities (combinations), which can be created by three dice is 6 × 6 × 6 = 216.
-According to the classic definition the probability of rolling 3 fives is 1/216.
+Let us count the number of favorable events.
+It is the only one, since there is the only 1

-If we stipulate this probability as the Odds, then they are the following: 1:215, ie. there is only 1 chance to win and 215 chances to lose = 216 chances altogether).
+If we stipulate this probability as the Odds, then they are the following: 1:215, i.e. there is only 1 chance to win and 215 chances to lose = 216 chances altogether).

-However, in terms of the Tripple (or Raffle), the house pays 180:1 only.
-If we compare the true odds and the payout, we will find out that the house pays only 83.72% (180/215 = 0.837209302 = 83.72%) of the true (fair) odds.
-The house edge, or we can say the long-term profit or share, results from this difference and thus equals 100 % – 83.72 % = 16.28 %.
+) of the true (fair) odds.
+The house edge, or we can say the long-term profit or share, results from this difference and thus equals 100% – 83.72% = 16.28%

 House Edge Conclusion